HelenFadairo/LITA-project/README.md

 ---
 This includes the functions used during the analysis;

-Pivot Table for summarizing the data for visualization
+Pivot Table for summarizing the data for visualization ( This is a different data set similar to the adidas dataset)

 ![image](https://github.com/user-attachments/assets/906788b4-4924-488c-a64d-e2461b7917e3)